hansenp/diachrscripts/README.md

 #### Generated plots

-The R script creates one PDF files for each of the three summary statistics *n*, *median* and *IQR*.
+The R script creates one PDF files for each of the three summary statistics *n*, *median* and *IQR*:
 ```
 interaction_distance_summary_stats_n.pdf
 interaction_distance_summary_stats_median.pdf